blegried93/ISLP/Dataset-College/README.md

 - The variable 'Private' is a categorical indicator, i.e. each record is Yes or No for this variable.
 The rest are numerical.
 - Preprocess categorical features through a one-hot encoding, as they are unordered.
 (TBD)
 - Linear regression and neural nets rely on all variables being numerical, so the one-hot encoding is required to incorporate this variable.
 (TBD)
+- Often useful to group records by categorical value and analyze separately first, then think about how to combine for modeling.
+(TBD)
 - Tree-based methods like Random Forests can handle the mixed data directly without a need for the one-hot encoding.
 (TBD)
 - Preprocess numerical features by normalizing if using distance-based or gradient-based methods.
 (TBD)